microsoft/PartnerResources/_docs/Industry/Nonprofit/nonprofit-grow.md

  - Dynamics 365 offer: Online Donations for Fundraising and Engagement
  - Service offer: Fundraising and Engagement 30-day Implementation
  - Service offer: Nonprofit Data Migration Assessment

+One of the most powerful co-selling capabilities is partner-to-partner faciliated by Partner Center.
+In Partner Center, co-selling is facilitated through the "Referrals" feature.
+ISVs or SIs can create referral offers for their solutions, which another partner can then accept and use to find potential customers.
+When a partner accepts a referral offer, they become the "lead partner" for that opportunity.
+The partner who created the referral offer becomes the "co-sell partner".

+Once the lead partner has identified a potential customer, they can share the lead with the co-sell partner through Partner Center.
+The co-sell partner can then work with the lead partner to close the deal and deliver the solution or service to the customer.
+Here is a general overview of the process for sharing a lead (co-sell) with another partner in Microsoft Partner Center:

+ 1. **Establish a partnership**: The SI partner (Service Integrator) and the ISV partner (Independent Software Vendor) need to establish a partnership within the Microsoft Partner Network.
+This involves both partners having active memberships in the Partner Network, be co-sell ready and signing the necessary agreements.
+ 1. **Identify the lead opportunity**: The SI partner identifies a lead opportunity where they believe the ISV partner's solution can add value to the customer's requirements.
+ 1. **Register the opportunity**: The SI partner should register the lead opportunity in the Partner Center.
+This involves providing details about the customer, the opportunity, and the ISV partner's solution.
+The registration helps track and manage the co-selling process.
+ 1. **Co-sell collaboration**: Once the opportunity is registered, the SI partner can collaborate with the ISV partner to jointly work on the customer engagement.
+This collaboration can involve various activities such as solution design, implementation planning, and customer presentations.
+ 1. **Revenue sharing**: If the opportunity results in a successful sale, revenue sharing agreements between the SI partner and the ISV partner can be established.
+The specific revenue sharing terms and agreements may vary depending on the partnership arrangement and agreements between the two partners.

+It's important to note that the exact process and steps involved may differ based on the specific programs, agreements, and requirements of the partners involved.
+Therefore, it's recommended to consult the official Microsoft Partner Center documentation or reach out to Microsoft's Partner Center support for detailed information on the current process.